SPECIALISTS IN DIESEL GENERATORS

 Storage Batteries

-The storage battery bank stores electricity that is made by the solar panels and Eniquest generator for use when you need it.
+The storage battery bank stores electricity that is made by the solar panels and the generator for use when you need it.
+Typically these are now Lithium style batteries, but a good quality AGM style battery can work just as well, with reports of lifespan ranging to 10 years+.

 Inverter